aronchick/PL-open-projects/README.md

 - Solution: Provide native integration of IPFS into data/ML pipelines (using Kubeflow as a first example, but supporting Airflow, Sagemaker, Azure ML and Google Vertex at a minimum).
 Further, enable transformation and parameterization of these notebooks into production-ready artifacts, further simplifying IPFS's use as a data storage location.
   - See more: https://sameproject.ml/

-## Declarative setup of PL Infra
+## Declarative setup of Infrastructure Necessary to Support IPFS

 - Problem: Setting up of Lotus nodes on common deployment platforms is too challenging.
-This results in fewer miners, more complex debugging, and, ultimately, less data available on the network.
+This results in fewer storage providers, more complex debugging, and, ultimately, less data available on the network.
+There are many components to support IPFS properly, they all suffer from challenging setup.
 - Solution: Provide declarative setup tools (e.g. helm charts) that work against common deployment platforms (e.g. Kubernetes).
 Integrate this with our current CI/CD systems to allow for more sophisticated integration testing of new lotus releases before rollout.
   - See more: https://github.com/filecoin-project/athena